-Aguinaldo Sald to Have Formed a Republic Under American Protection.
+Aguinaldo Said to Have Formed a Republic Under American Protection.

-LONDON, July 2 .- A representative of General Aguinaldo, the leader of the Philippine insurgents, who served with him during the last insurrection and who is now in London, is quoted in an interview as saying that before Aguinaldo left Hong Kong he promised Rear Admiral Dewey (then com-modore) not to enter Manila until the arrival of the American troops.
+LONDON, July 2.-A representative of General Aguinaldo, the leader of the Philippine insurgents, who served with him during the last insurrection and who is now in London, is quoted in an interview as saving that before Agninaldo left Hong Kong he promised Rear Admiral Dewey (then commodore) not to enter Manila until the arrival of the American troops.

-Aguinaldo's representative adds that he has just received a dispatch from Cavite saying a republic has been proclaimed there by Aguinaldo, under the protection of the United States and approved by Great Britain and Japan.
+Aguinaldo's representative adds that he has just received a dispatch from ation that the United States is ani-Cavite saying a republic has been pro- mated in the present war by an "eleclaimed there by Aguinaldo, under the vated philanthropy" is the passage protection of the United States and approved by Great Britain and Japan.
 Continuing, the agent of the Philippine leader asserts that he has been to Berlin, where he saw the under secretary for the foreign office, who declared that all Germany wanted was that the existing import tariff would not be altered by a republic in the Philippine islands or, at least, that preference should not be given to any other nation.